deBarbarinAntoine/HomeIoT/README.md

 ### 4. Peace of mind

-You won't have to go through your check list three times or ask your neighbour to water your plants before going out!
+You won't have to go through your checklist three times or ask your neighbour to water your plants before going out!

 You can **monitor your house from any device** using the website in **real time**: from the _presence detectors_ to the _lights_, _heaters_, _humidity of the plants_ and _temperature of any room_.